PVProu/.../README.md

-# 🏦 ImprovedCryptoBank System with Fee Management
+# 🏦 SentinelBank System with Fee Management

 A modular and secure Solidity-based smart contract system for handling multi-user Ether deposits and withdrawals with configurable fees.
 Designed with best practices for security, access control, and extensibility.